carmine560/submit-urls/README.md

 ## Known Issue ##

-`submit-urls-yandex.sh` repeats a request for each URL because the [queue method](https://yandex.com/dev/webmaster/doc/dg/reference/host-recrawl-post.html) of the API does not seem to support arrays.
+The script `submit-urls-yandex.sh` repeats a request for each URL because the [queue method](https://yandex.com/dev/webmaster/doc/dg/reference/host-recrawl-post.html) of the API does not seem to support arrays.